AssuranceMaladieSec/assurancemaladiesec.github.io/_posts/2021-09-22-security-txt-implementation-at-assurance-maladie.md

 ![security.txt N copies](/images/posts/centralized-security-txt.png)

-We host some of the biggest public web sites in France (our main service has 40M reular users, millions connections on a daily basis).
+We host some of the biggest public web sites in France (our main service has 40M regular users, millions connections on a daily basis).

 So our services are behind load balancers/reverse proxies that **we manage**.
 Due to this fact, we decided that using these **central** IT components would be interesting.